Complete Guide to Mumbai PIN Codes

 Mumbai’s Structure Through PIN Codes

-Mumbai is broadly divided into different zones, each with its own PIN code ranges.
+Mumbai is divided into multiple zones, each with its own PIN code range.
+This division helps manage the city efficiently.

 1. South Mumbai (SoBo)